michaelmassoni/obsidian-soc-toolkit/README.md

 This plugin:
 - Sends IP addresses to VirusTotal and AbuseIPDB for reputation checking
 - Stores API keys locally in your Obsidian settings
-- Caches reputation data locally to minimize API calls
+- Caches reputation data locally to minimise API calls
 - Does not collect or store any personal data
 - Does not send any data to third parties other than the configured APIs